Birth centres (midwife-led units) can be more homely than labour wards. We run you through what to expect when you have

 If you have any complications, your midwife might say you need to be transferred to the nearest labour ward for a doctor to monitor you (NICE, 2014).
-Research shows that transfer rates vary depending on the research and are higher for first time mothers.
+Research shows that transfer rates vary and are higher for first time mothers.

 You’re less likely to need a transfer with subsequent labours.
-Only 10% of women having their second, third or fourth baby needed to be transferred (Kings College, 2014).
+Only 10% of women having their second, third or fourth baby decide to transfer (Kings College, 2014).

 What will happen during labour?

 Once you are in active labour, you will be monitored in the same way to what would happen in a labour ward.
 Your midwife will check you every four hours or so to see how you're progressing, including taking your blood pressure, pulse and temperature (NICE, 2014).
 They’re there to support you emotionally as well as physically (NICE, 2014).

 Your midwife will check your baby’s heartbeat more regularly, using a small handheld device to listen to their heart every 15 minutes.
 If you are labouring in water, your baby’s heart rate can be monitored with a waterproof Doppler.
 Alternatively, the midwife might ask you to move your bump above the water temporarily so a standard monitor can be used (Yinglin et al, 2014).

 Your midwife will also regularly check the birthing pool water temperature.
-They’ll record any observations on a chart called a partogram (NICE, 2014).
+They’ll record any observations in your notes (NICE, 2014).